 If you have ever thought to yourself, “One of these days people will realize l don’t know as much as they think”, then you are in good company.

-Famous actors, CEO’s, and changemakers are most likely to encounter the imposter syndrome.
+Famous actors, CEO’s, and changemakers are most likely to encounter the impostor syndrome.
 Success is synonymous with coming face-to-face with self-doubt.
-It doesn’t matter who you are, imposter feelings can strike at any time.
+It doesn’t matter who you are, impostor feelings can strike at any time.
 It affects some of the world’s most celebrated people.